The Wearing of the Grin: Plot

-At first, Porky appreciates them as nice shoes, but soon he realizes that they are cursed, as his feet begin a frantic Irish jig which makes O’Pat and O’Mike laugh at him.
+At first, Porky appreciates the Green Shoes as nice shoes, but soon he realizes that these shoes are cursed, as he begins a frantic Irish jig, which makes the leprechauns laugh at him.
 The shoes will not stop dancing; even when he removes them, they chase him and return themselves to his feet.
-He is "danced" through an Irish dreamscape—reminsicent of the 15-minute ballet montage from the 1948 Powell & Pressburger classic The Red Shoes—until he falls in a boiling pot of gold.
+He is "danced" through an Irish dreamscape until he falls to his apparent death in a boiling pot of gold.
 At this point, he wakes up, in a puddle of water, on the spot where he fell after being hit by the mace.
-"O'Toole" is standing over him with an empty bucket, implying he has dumped water over Porky to revive him.
-Porky screams, remembering that "O'Toole" is actually the two leprechauns, and leaps up to one of the posts that had been holding the mace.
-The caretaker tries to convince Porky that nothing has been amiss; Porky, frightened and disoriented, grabs his bags and runs away from the castle and into the distance stating he's late for an appointment with his psychologist.
-"O'Toole" watches him run, smoking his upside-down pipe, and sporting a mischievous smile, shakes hands with himself (a hand that emerges from his trousers, clearly O'Mike) over a shamrock-shaped iris out.
+O'Toole is standing over him with an empty bucket, implying he has dumped water over Porky to revive him.
+Porky makes a scream, remembering that the caretaker is actually the leprechaun, and leaps up to one of the posts that had been holding the mace.
+The caretaker tries to convince Porky that nothing has been amiss.
+Porky, frightened and disoriented, grabs his bags and runs away from the castle and into the distance stating he's late for an appointment with his psychiatrist.
+O'Toole watches him run, smoking his upside-down pipe, and sporting a mischievous smile, shakes hands with himself (a hand that emerges from his trousers, clearly O'Mike) over a shamrock-shaped iris out.